FureOk/FureOk/README.md

--- Hello there, my friend --
+-- Hi there, friend --

 Looks like you've come across my little nest of coding projects.

-I’m open to collaborating on projects as well as gain further knowledge with regards to gaining experience!
 You can connect with me via:
 Email | fureokao@gmail.com